 10 Commandments

 I hope I can show you something interesting about each of the 10 Commandments.
 I’ll start with the reason for their existence.
-Each of the commandments were given for the making of a civilization, but each commandment is as relevant and beneficial to the individual as it is to the society that follows it.
-Consider that each of these rules were given roughly six thousand years ago, and yet they are as relevant today as they were then.
+Each of the commandments was given for the making of a civilization, but each commandment is as relevant and beneficial to the individual as it is to the society that follows it.
+Consider that each of these rules was given roughly six thousand years ago, and yet they are as relevant today as they were then.
 None of the commandments only applied “at the time”, or in those specific circumstances, or to a specific people.
-They are simple, clear and concise, and not too difficult to follow.
+They are simple, clear, and concise, and not too difficult to follow.
 How amazing and overlooked these are.

 Jesus tells us that the entire law hangs on two things: loving God with all your heart, soul, and mind; and loving your neighbor as yourself.
 The last six commandments are automatic if you love your neighbor as yourself.
 The first four are automatic if you love God with all your heart, soul, and mind.
 In fact, Jesus said you will keep all 10 if you love Him, so keeping them all should be automatic if you love God with all your heart.